TheSpawnal/Julia_versus_OpenMP/README.md

 | UVA-MN31     | dual 8-core | 2.4 GHz | 64 GB       | 128 TB     | 2*4TB     | IB and GbE                                            |
 | ASTRON9      | dual 8/10/14-core | 2.6 GHz | 128/512 GB  | 96 TB      | 2*4TB     | IB, 40 GbE, and GbE, NVIDIA/AMD GPUs; Xeon Phi        |

-DAS-5 includes roughly 200 dual-eight-core compute nodes (primarily ASUS nodes with Intel E5-2630v3 CPUs), spread out over six clusters, located at five sites.
+"DAS-5 includes roughly 200 dual-eight-core compute nodes (primarily ASUS nodes with Intel E5-2630v3 CPUs), spread out over six clusters, located at five sites.
 The system has been built by ClusterVision.
 Like its predecessor, DAS-4, DAS-5 has a mostly homogeneous core.
 However, every DAS-5 site also some special hardware extensions that focus on local research priorities.

 Besides using the ubiquitous Ethernet (1 Gbit/s at the compute nodes, 10 Gbit/s on the head nodes), DAS-5 also employs the high speed InfiniBand interconnect technology.
 FDR InfiniBand (IB) is used as an internal high-speed interconnect.
 To connect with the other DAS-5 clusters, a second ethernet adapter of every compute node is used that can communicate over dedicated Ethernet lightpaths by means of an OpenFlow switch at every site.
 These lightpaths are implemented via a fully optical (DWDM) backbone in the Netherlands, SURFnet7.
 See also: DAS-5 Connectivity.

 The operating system the DAS-5 runs is Rocky Linux.
 Cluster management is done using the OpenHPC cluster management suite.
-In addition, software from many sources is available to support research on DAS-5: the SLURM resource management system, various MPI implementations (e.g., OpenMPI and MPICH), optimizing compilers, visualization packages, performance analysis tools, etc.
+In addition, software from many sources is available to support research on DAS-5: the SLURM resource management system, various MPI implementations (e.g., OpenMPI and MPICH), optimizing compilers, visualization packages, performance analysis tools, etc."